salah-mohamed0404/dsa-frontend-masters-practicing/src/complete-intro-to-computer/merge-sort/README.md

 ## Explanation

-Merge sort is a recursion based algorithm. it's idea is all about divide the array till we have sub arrays of length 1 (sorted by definition) and merge them back in sorted order till we finally have a sorted array.
+Merge sort is a recursion based divide and conquer algorithm. it's idea is all about divide the array till we have sub arrays of length 1 (sorted by definition) and merge them back in sorted order till we finally have a sorted array.

 ## Complexity